quin-vannatter/vpn-smb-manager/readme.md

 ## Hard Drives
 - Mount the main hard drive at /share/base in fstab
+- FOR THE LOVE OF GOD, FORMAT AS EXT4. please and thank you.
 - Once the mount is made, run setup-smb.sh to make the initial folders with various permissions.

+## Database
+- Running reset-database.sh will delete and create the database.
+Use it to refresh data.
+However any unix/smb/vpn users won't be deleted this way.

+## Downloading Torrents
+-